And now for a little fun!

 We hope you enjoy our new series Fun Facts and Feasible Fables from the mining industry.

-Materials mined to make these items.
+Materials mined to make the following items:

 Some of the materials mined for the manufacture of toothpaste: